qualityshepherd/brine/posts/southern_coast.md

 > **The Sisters** remain silent; watching.
 They tolerate the loggers in the hope that their axes might cut down the Hollow Sister’s creeping saplings.
 They will turn on them the moment their purpose is served.

 **CREW**
-- **Foreman "Boss" Bartok** `Burly, Caring` - prioritizes crew safety over quotas
+- **Foreman "Boss" Bartok** (`Foreman, Burly, Servant Leader`) - prioritizes crew safety over quotas
-- **Nyssa "Thumbs" Dunsfold** `Fallen Druid, Witty` - hired to appease druids
+- **Nyssa "Thumbs" Dunsfold** (`Fallen Druid, Adorable, Undeceive`) - hired to appease druids
-- **Lena "Sawbones" Thorne** `Medic, Gentle` - treats wounds physical and spiritual
+- **Lena "Sawbones" Thorne** (`Medic, Direct, Rub Some Dirt On It`) - treats wounds physical and spiritual
-- **"Cookie"** `One-armed, Terrible cook` - lost his arm to "tree-bite"
+- **"Cookie"** (`Terrible Cook, One-Armed, Former Logger`) - lost his arm to "tree-bite"
 - ~~12~~ 10 loggers

 **1407 Blackfish Point** A sheltered cove where prized blackfish school.
-Village fishermen claim the beach; their boats marked with crooked copper nails—wards from the Boat Hag. **"Cheeks" Allnut** (`Burly, Swift-Blade, Bear Hands`) _educates_ strangers that this is a private beach and that charter fees start at 100s; no haggling.
+Village fishermen claim the beach; their boats marked with crooked copper nails—wards from the Boat Hag. **"Cheeks" Allnut** (`Brawler, Lucky, Rusty Boot Shank`) "educates" strangers that this is a private beach and that charter fees start at 100s; no haggling.

 **1408 Fishing Hamlet** A handful of wooden huts cling to the coast, their weathered walls dark with salt spray.

-The hut nearest the sea belongs to Pesh (`Generous, Paranoid`), a fourth-generation fisherman known for his anonymous donations to the monastery.
+The hut nearest the sea belongs to Pesh (`Fisherman, Generous, Paranoid`), a fourth-generation fisherman known for his anonymous donations to the monastery.
 None question how a simple fisherman can afford such charity.
 Beneath Pesh's hut lies a chest of 10,000 silver coins—salvaged from the pirate wreck in seven midnight diving trips.
 The weight of his secret is heavier than the chest.

 The hamlet folk avoid the nearby Boat Hag [#1506], claiming her presence spoils their catches.
 Rotten fish regularly appear on her doorstep, though no one admits to leaving them.